Home of Shell MegaPack : Windows Explorer-Like File & Folder Browser Controls & Components For .Net & ActiveX

 Q. Does Crypto Obfuscator support multi-assembly applications?

 Yes.
-In fact, if your application is divided into multiple assemblies, it is necessary to add all of them to the project and process them at once.
+In fact, if your application is divided into multiple assemblies, it is necessary to add all of them to the Crypto Obfuscator project and obfuscate them at once.

 Crypto Obfuscator also supports embedding, encrypting and compressing dependant assemblies into the main assembly of your software.
 This improves the protection and reduces the size of your software.